The 16 Most Charming Small Towns in New York

 If you’re anything like us, you’re itching to get away from the city right now.
-And while the CDC says that staying home is the best way to prevent the spread of COVID-19, the organization also lists advice for how to reduce your chances of getting sick if you do travel, including wearing a face mask and avoiding close contact with others.
+And while the CDC stresses that staying home is the best way to prevent the spread of COVID-19, the organization also lists advice for how to reduce your chances of getting sick if you do travel, including wearing a face mask and avoiding close contact with others.
 If you decide to leave town, consider checking out one of these beautiful spots (while following social distancing protocols, of course).
-They’re all within about two hours' driving distance of NYC and are brimming with idyllic charm.
-(And if you’re not ready to travel yet, may we suggest adding this list of small towns in New York to your bucket list so you can have something to look forward to?)
+They’re all within a few hours' driving distance of NYC and are brimming with idyllic charm, and in a lot of cases, more space to spread out.
+(And if you’re not planning to travel yet, may we suggest adding this list of small towns in New York to your bucket list so you can have something to look forward to next year?)

 2. Hudson, NY

 This small city (about 6,400 people) is only a two-hour drive from Manhattan and a popular getaway, thanks in part to its mid-century antique shops and lively contemporary art scene.
 On Warren Street, Hudson’s main drag, is Grazin’, an old-school diner with yummy burgers that’s currently open and complying with state and local health and safety precautions.
 Also on Warren is Swoon Kitchenbar, an upscale brasserie available for takeout with an impressive wine list and delicious cocktails.

 Where to stay: You can’t go to France right now, but you can stay at this upscale “maison” which blends the quaint and rustic with modernity in just the right way.
 Or, pick out the room that speaks to you and check in to the devilishly photographable new Maker Hotel, where the recently opened gym offering personal training and Pilates is currently open by appointment.